shaidyadvice/shaidyadvice.github.io/dfs-work.md

 I first got interested in Daily Fantasy Sports in 2019 and I'm one of the most successful players of the last five years.
 (Why should you trust me?
 Check out [About Me](/about-me/) for some of my accomplishments.)
 I see it as a fun puzzle to solve, and I like that it's always changing as new players enter the space, new tools become available, and new strategies emerge.

-For most of my DFS journey, I was going it along with tools I developed myself.
+For most of my DFS journey, I was going it alone with tools I developed myself.
 However, now I'm at a point where I want to share some of my tools and processes with other players.
 I think the best thing I have to offer is my portfolio optimizer, which can be used as an add-on to other tools.
 With this optimizer, you can confidently max enter any contest with the knowledge that you're entering a well-balanced portfolio that maximizes your expected payout.

 ***